LASO Cycle 2

 strongfoundations@tea.texas.gov

-Strong Foundations Implementation Supports (SFI)
+Strong Foundations Implementation (SFI)

 Strong Foundations Implementation provides grant funds to LEAs for technical assistance to support high-fidelity implementation of the instructional materials, as well as high-quality professional learning for teachers, coaches, and administrators.